 Please submit your observations of snapping turtles to the Ontario Reptile and Amphibian Atlas.

-To learn more, please e-mail John Urquhart, staff ecologist, at email@example.com.
+To learn more, please e-mail John Urquhart, Conservation Science Manager, at email@example.com.